Rail trail: Ireland

-Cuts to Ireland's once expansive rail network in the mid 20th century left Ireland with a vast network of disused railways.
-While many lines were ripped up and the sections of the land acquired by private owners, a number of former railways do exist intact, thus providing the option for the development of many rail trails in the future.
+Cuts to Ireland's once expansive rail network in the mid-20th century left the country with a vast network of disused railways.
+While many lines were ripped up and the sections of the land acquired by private owners, a number of former railways are extant, thus providing the option for the development of many rail trails in the future.

 The rail-trail on the former Westport to Achill Island line, known as the Great Western Greenway, was completed in 2011.
 Much progress has been made on the development of a rail-trail on the former Limerick to Tralee/Fenit line, in the form of the Great Southern Trail.
 As of 2013, a 36 km section from Rathkeale to Abbeyfeale has been completed.

 Planning permission has been granted to redevelop the former Galway to Clifden railway into a greenway, but negotiations are still underway with landowners regarding its routing.
-A section of the Waterford, Limerick and Western Railway railway line, from Claremorris to Collooney has been touted for redevelopment as a greenway, but has met with some recent opposition from groups wishing for reestablishment of the railway itself.
+A section of the Waterford, Limerick and Western Railway railway line, from Claremorris to Collooney, has been touted for redevelopment as a greenway, but has met with some recent opposition from groups wishing for re-establishment of the railway itself.